Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 Is not born again into this world.

--- Translated by Leigh Brasington -- Translation by the Sangha of Amaravati
+-- Translation by Leigh Brasington -- Translation by the Sangha of Amaravati

 Dating the Metta Sutta